 The boss at the end of the second maze was Stone Golem, and the devs kept his resistences in the right place this time, meaning not only was he immune to Petrification, but being stone, he was strong against Fire where Ice Golem was weak.
-Unfortunately for Ben, this game was designed by the team behind FFLIII, and that meant Flare was actually a Fire spell for once!
+Unfortunately for Ben, this game treated Flare as a Fire spell!
 Meteor was also out, forcing Ben to cast White alongside Phoebe, and that really put Ben out of his class.
 Luckily Stone Golem couldn’t keep up the offence, so this was just a battle of attrition, honestly reminiscent of Kraken in FFI.
 Also, since Stoney was a recolour, he melted just like Ice Golem, which is pretty darn weird no matter how you look at it.
 Do you know how hot rock has to get to melt?
 Are you sure he wasn’t weak against Fire?
 Oh, who am I kidding, we hopped across magma in this game, the devs have no idea how hot melted rock can be.

 The Lava Basin section of Doom Castle was a jumping maze.
 The segmented paths made it a lot harder to tell which paths linked up to where, but ultimately it wasn’t that much of a fuss.
 The maze lead to “Dualhead Wyvern,” and ohhh, now the wings make sense!
 But why design the third bosses’ sprite based on the recolour?
 The Ice Golem’s sprite ignoring the recolour makes far more sense, and it looks ridiculous!

-The fourth section of the Castle was a strange over-under maze with no resemblance to Pazuzu’s Tower except the sprite palette.
+The fourth section of the Castle was a strange over-under maze with no structural or mechanical resemblance to Pazuzu’s Tower other than the use of sprites.
 The idea was that you entered on one maze path, but after descending some stairs, you could under that same path, with different exits depending on where the tunnels exit and the lower path criss-crosses the upper.
 It was a good idea for a maze, but don’t get me wrong: I’m glad it was confined to one room rather than a full dungeon.